ttulka/grunt-aws-lambda-package/README.md

 }
 ```

-Then we run `grunt lambda_package`, we should see a new zip file in a new folder called `dist` called something like:
+Then we run `grunt lambda_package`, we should see a new zip file in a new folder called `dist` called:

 `my-lambda-function.zip`